astutus/olimp.run/src/content/post/spartacus-reflection.md

 ## A Childhood of Muscle and Myth

-I was born in 1980.
+I was born in 1980, in a time when **muscle and masculinity were glorified**.
-My childhood heroes were Rambo, He-Man, Schwarzenegger.
-I grew up in the golden age of masculinity — strength, battle, honor.
-I loved it all.
+My world was filled with superhero icons: He-Man, Rambo, Schwarzenegger — towering figures of strength and dominance.
 Naturally, ancient Greece and Rome fascinated me — half-gods, gladiators, the arena.

 By the late ’90s, I found my ultimate passion: combat sports.